 I can’t wait for you to try these Vegan Raspberry Donuts.
 Be a ☆ and let me know what you think below or share a picture on Instagram.
 I am @avirtualvegan.
 Use the hashtag #avirtualvegan to be sure I don’t miss them.

-- 1¼ teaspoon aluminum free baking powder (if you don't have aluminum free baking powder your donuts could turn blue)
+- 1¼ teaspoon baking powder MUST be aluminum free - if you don't have aluminum free baking powder your donuts could turn blue

 - ⅛ teaspoon baking soda